latterArrays/3DAudioViz/README.md

 <br>
 https://www.npmjs.com/
 <br>
-Once installed, open the project to the directory where you see index.html and use npm to install 3JS and vite (a runtime tool to server your files)
+Once installed, open the project to the directory where you see index.html and use npm to install 3JS and vite
 ```
 npm install --save three
 npm install --save-dev vite